amosnier/ecg/README.md

 The SVD files used by the tests can be found under [svd](svd), and the resulting header files are generated under a `generated` directory.
 All the generated files are called `mcu.h`, and each file is stored in its own directory.
 You are of course free to decide on your own structure and naming conventions when you use `ecg`.
+## Limitations
+At the time of writing, [Travis](https://travis-ci.org/github/amosnier/ecg) automatically runs the tests mentioned above but they do not go beyond ensuring that the C++ code is generated without errors for all test files.
+This will hopefully be extended in the following way in the future:
+- Checking that every generated file can be cross-compiled without error.
+Since the compile-time assertions check the generated memory layouts, cross-compilation is a requirement for these tests.
+- Ideally, we would even like to run the runtime checking functions on an emulated target platform.
+QEMU could be used for that.

+Also, at the time of writing, only one of the generated files has been tested in a debugger on target.
+If you use `ecg`, please do not blindly rely on the generated code, check it!

 ## Frequently asked questions
 ### C++?
 Isn't C a better language for embedded development?
 My customers and I mostly use `gcc` for embedded development, which gives access to both C and C++.
 I believe other